jknightlab/git-intro/git-intro.md

 * Collaborate
     - Multiple people can edit the same file without overwriting each others changes.
     - Get an overview of who changed what.
+* Maintain multiple versions
+    - Branching allows several versions of code to coexist.
+    - Can integrate changes from different branches.
 * Understand what happened
     - Each change comes with a (hopefully) useful description.
     - Did something break?
 Identify the change that caused the problem.